openebs/website/docs/main/user-guides/replicated-engine-user-guide/additional-information/migration-for-distributed-db/distributeddb-restore.md

+---
+id: distributeddb-restore
+title: Restoring Mayastor
+keywords:
+ - Restoring Mayastor
+description: This section explains how to Restore from cStor Backup to Mayastor for Distributed DBs.
+---
-# Steps to Restore from cStor Backup to Mayastor for Replicated DBs (Cassandra)
+# Steps to Restore from cStor Backup to Mayastor for Distributed DBs (Cassandra)

 Cassandra is a popular NoSQL database used for handling large amounts of data with high availability and scalability.
 In Kubernetes environments, managing and restoring Cassandra backups efficiently is crucial.
 In this article, we'll walk you through the process of restoring a Cassandra database in a Kubernetes cluster using Velero, and we'll change the storage class to Mayastor for improved performance.